Woman wearing green and glasses reading a computer screen

 How to Use the CPD Frameworks

-Here, we suggest two ways in which you or your institution can use the framework, but institutions and individuals are free to use it to suit their own purposes.
+Here, we suggest two ways in which you or your institution can use the frameworks, but institutions and individuals are free to use it to suit their own purposes.

 Academics